olliephillips/efmq/README.md

 [![GoDoc](https://godoc.org/github.com/olliephillips/efmq?status.svg)](https://godoc.org/github.com/olliephillips/efmq)

-EFMQ works a bit like MQTT, but only over your Local Area Network (LAN).
-Since message traffic is effectively broadcast peer-to-peer, no broker is required, either local or remotely hosted.
-Since messages are routed locally, within your LAN, it's more secure than using one of the few free remote MQTT servers to bounce your traffic off.
+EFMQ is like MQTT for your Local Area Network (LAN).
+Unlike MQTT no remote or local broker is required, message traffic is effectively broadcast peer-to-peer.
+With EFMQ, messages never leave your network.

 Messaging can be two-way.
-Each node can operate as publisher and subscriber at the same time, which opens the door for control as well as monitoring applications.
+Each node can operate as either a publisher or subscriber, or both.

 This package leans heavily on @mdlayher's [raw](https://github.com/mdlayher/raw) and [ethernet](https://github.com/mdlayher/ethernet) packages, which do almost all the heavy lifting.